AlgoMaster Logo

 Understanding the Problem

-At first, this seems like you just need to delete elements from an array.
-But arrays in most languages don't support true deletion, you can't shrink them.
-So the real task is to rearrange the array so that all elements not equal to val are packed at the front, and then return how many there are.
+This looks like a deletion problem, but arrays in most languages can't shrink in place.
+So the real task is to rearrange the array so that all elements not equal to val sit at the front, then return how many there are.
+Whatever sits past that prefix is ignored.

 Key Constraints: